Man Running From Taxes

 When it comes to taxes, your accountant can be your best friend.
 And, the cost of a special tax consultation will be paid back tenfold in tax savings.

 Schedule an income tax planning session with your accountant, and before you meet, send your accountant copies of your current profit and loss statement, an expense report, an accounts receivables report, planned income for the rest of the year, and any other changes for the calendar year that should be discussed.
-This will allow your account to review this year, compare it to last year, and create an estimated tax amount that you can plan for or work to reduce in the remaining days of the year.
+This will allow your accountant to review this year, compare it to last year, and create an estimated tax amount that you can plan for or work to reduce in the remaining days of the year.

 <a href="https://www.corpnet.com/blog/author/nellieakalp/" target="_self">Nellie Akalp</a>